 Starbucks is one of the most recognizable brands in the world.
 Their brand recognition has reached epic heights thanks to the strength of their marketing and their commitment to keeping their brand consistent.

-Not all of us have multi-million dollar marketing budgets, so replicating Starbucks’ marketing tactics at the same level is nearly impossible.
+Not all of us have multi-million dollar marketing budgets, which makes replicating Starbucks’ marketing tactics at the same level nearly impossible.

 However, there are some basic core principles behind the Starbucks marketing strategy that nearly any brand can borrow and implement.

 In this post, we’ll cover how their commitment to consistent branding made Starbucks the successful brand it is today.
 We’ll also go over the tactics they are currently using that are continuing their tradition.
 Plus, we’ll cover actionable takeaways you can use to implement those marketing strategies and basic branding principles yourself.

 Once you’ve read how Starbucks has mastered the art of branding and marketing strategy, use these templates to get organized, document your strategy, and build brand consistency into everything you do.